v-rajagt/IntuneDocs/intune/protect/zimperium-mtd-connector-integration.md

 ## Before you begin

-> [!NOTE]
-> The following steps are to be completed in the [Zimperium MTD console](https://www.zimperium.com/platform) and will enable a connection to Lookout's service for Intune enrolled devices (via device compliance) **and** unenrolled devices (via app protection policies).
+The following steps are done in the [Zimperium MTD console](https://www.zimperium.com/platform) and will enable a connection to Lookout's service for both Intune enrolled devices (using device compliance) and unenrolled devices (using app protection policies).

 Before starting the process of integrating Zimperium with Intune, make sure you have the following subscription and credentials: